oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Monitoring-Exporter-Setup.md

 ## 3. Generate the Deployment Package

-In this step you will generate the deployemt package.
+In this step you will generate the deployment package.
 You need to generate two separate packages with restPort as 7001 and 8001 in `config.yaml`.
 The two packages are required as the listening ports are different for Administration Server and Managed Servers.

 Use `getX.X.X.sh` script to update the configuration file into `wls-exporter` package.
 Below is the sample usage: